petartotev/PT_Demo_ML.NETests/README.md

 ### Multiclass Classification

-#### A pre-trained model can predict the probable category of a book / movie / joke - based on a summary (text) about it that you give as an input.
+#### A pre-trained model predicts the probable category of a book/movie/joke - based on a summary (text) about it that you give as an input.

 ##### Algorithm used: SdcaMaximumEntropy